 Okay, but that’s just too much time taking photos, are we really going to do 4 hours of photos?

 No, the drive there is around 1 hour, 30 minutes, the drive back is around 1 hour, 30 minutes.
 You will not be photographed while enroute to the lavender fields or coming back.
-Once in the lavender fields, the actual time you’ll be photographed is just a couple of hours, and some of that time will also be traveling around to various lavender fields.
+Once in the lavender fields, the actual time you’ll be photographed is just an hour to an hour and a half, and some of that time will also be traveling around to various lavender fields.

 We would really love to be photographed in the late morning or afternoon, say maybe 1:00 pm, when can we go?